 Many North American birds are experiencing a steady or even drastic decline and the most common reason is the loss or degradation of their habitat.
 Discover how our bird conservation program is helping.

-We maintain almost 200 nest boxes throughout our properties that are used by several species of cavity-nesting birds including Eastern Bluebirds, Tree Swallows, Carolina Chickadees, Eastern Screech Owls, Wood Ducks, and American Kestrels.
+Since we maintain almost 200 nest boxes throughout our properties we know many are used by several species of cavity-nesting birds including Eastern Bluebirds, Tree Swallows, Carolina Chickadees, Eastern Screech Owls, Wood Ducks, and American Kestrels.
 We have also been successful in attracting Purple Martins to our nesting houses.
 These nest boxes are monitored each week by our staff and a team of volunteers and the data are shared with the Cornell Lab of Ornithology’s Nest Watch program and the Delaware American Kestrel Partnership.

-We also conduct bird surveys across our sites during all four seasons to assess the impact of our habitat restoration on breeding, wintering, and migrating birds, and our staff ornithologist, manage a bird banding program which includes weekly public banding demonstrations.
+Because we conduct bird surveys across our sites during all four seasons, we are able to help bird conservation.
+The bird surveys help us assess the impact of our habitat restoration on breeding, wintering, and migrating birds.
+Our staff ornithologist manages a bird banding program which includes weekly public banding demonstrations during spring and autumn.

 Learn More and Help Support Birds